Fake Food George Washington Could've Sunk His Fake Teeth Into

 "It's something everyone immediately identifies with, because everyone eats," she says.

-For 2013, Levins is working with the John James Audubon house in Key West, Fla., recreating local delicacies like turtle soup, oysters on the half shell, okra, Spanish limes and a roasting pig.
+In 2013, Levins worked with the John James Audubon house in Key West, Fla., re-creating local delicacies like turtle soup, oysters on the half shell, okra, Spanish limes and a roasting pig.
 And Mount Vernon has commissioned her to make 70 pieces of meat —whole hams, hog jowls, middlings (bacon slabs) and pork shoulders — for its newly refurbished smokehouse.
 It's said that of all the food produced at Mount Vernon, Martha Washington was particularly proud of her hams.

 "You need a good eye for color and subtle shading if your foods are to look like the real thing," she says.